helenclx/leilukin-site/src/shrines/cassettebeasts/facts.md

 #### Meredith

 Often staggers her words, like, uh, this.
-Uses british slang where appropriate.
+Uses British slang where appropriate.
 Most likely to (mildly) swear/curse.

 Common words and phrases: